cancui/Gait-Cycle-Classifier/README.md

 ### Technical Highlights
 - Feature extraction and all other frequently-called functions run with constant time complexity
-- The algorithm uses exclusively fixed-point arithmetic
+- Digital filters are not used, minimizing the latency of phase recognition
 - The algorithm works with 100% accuracy on the two sample data sets, and is able to tolorate slight differences in features
 - The feature classifier is implemented with a state machine.
 This makes it easy to organize, add, and modify conditions for each gait cycle phase.
 It's also easier to incorportate data from additional sensors
+- The algorithm uses exclusively fixed-point arithmetic
 - The algorithm is encapsulated in the *Gait_cycle_classifier* class, for easy implementation
+- Features that can be extracted from signals include spikes, troughs, and areas of inactivity.
+The extractor recognizes features in both the signal and its derivative.
+This functionality is encapsulated in the *feature_extractor* class and can be easily reused in other applications like EMG signal processing

 ### Graphical Representation of Output